Personal Injury Lawyer in Greenville, SC

 Is there a maximum level of fault allowed?
 For example, might a victim sue when he or she is actually 99 percent responsible for the harm suffered?
 Not in South Carolina.
 The law is clear that under a modified comparative negligence approach, a plaintiff must not be found to be more than 50 percent at fault.
 That means in South Carolina, a plaintiff can still recover compensation for his damages if he is 50 percent responsible, but not if he is 51 percent responsible.
 If the plaintiff is found to be 51 percent responsible for his injuries or greater, then defendant will be able to avoid compensation entirely.

-Hiring Personal Injury Lawyers in Greenville, SC
+Hiring a Personal Injury Lawyer in Greenville, SC

 Sadly, it is inevitable that accidents will happen in South Carolina and that these accidents will impact innocent victims.
 Thankfully, the law works to protect those innocent victims and allows them to recover damages from those responsible for causing them harm.
 If you have been injured by the careless, reckless or negligent actions of another person, contact Greenville Personal Injury Lawyer David R. Price, Jr., P.A., to learn more about how to file for a claim for compensation.